NVlabs/trajdata/README.md

 pip install trajdata
 ```

-In case you would also like to use datasets such as nuScenes and Lyft Level 5 (which require their own devkits to access raw data), the following will also install the respective devkits.
+In case you would also like to use datasets such as nuScenes, Lyft Level 5, or Waymo Open Motion Dataset (which require their own devkits to access raw data), the following will also install the respective devkits.
 ```sh
 # For nuScenes
 pip install "trajdata[nusc]"